PowerShell/PowerShell/docs/BREAKINGCHANGES.md

 To speed up scope creation, `AllScope` was removed from most default aliases.
 `AllScope` was left for a few frequently used aliases where the lookup was faster.

+### Don't wrap `stderr` as `ErrorRecord` [#5190](https://github.com/PowerShell/PowerShell/issues/5190)

+Keep stderr as string and don't wrap as an `ErrorRecord`.
+This means that errors from running `pwsh.exe` within PowerShell Core are now just `stderr` strings even though they visually look like ErrorRecords
+This change my require you to change how your tests handle native commmand errors.

 ### `-Verbose` and `-Debug` no longer overrides `$ErrorActionPreference` [#5113](https://github.com/PowerShell/PowerShell/issues/5113)

 Previously, if `-Verbose` or `-Debug` were specified, it overrode the behavior of `$ErrorActionPreference`.
 With this change, `-Verbose` and `-Debug` no longer affect the behavior of `$ErrorActionPreference`.

+### Passing a `ScriptBlock` (in syntax only) to native commands produces surprising results [#5187](https://github.com/PowerShell/PowerShell/issues/5187)
+TODO: still open

 ## Cmdlet changes